govbyideas/gbi/README.md

-# gbi
+# GBI - Government By Ideas
-The document is readable here <a href="https://govbyideas.github.io/gbi/">Government by Ideas</a>
+The full document is readable here <a href="https://govbyideas.github.io/gbi/">Government by Ideas</a>